-Shanelle Gabriel has been labeled a virtuosa: She's a soulful singer, poet, lyricist, and an advocate for Lupus Awareness.
+SHANELLE GABRIEL does it all: soulful singing, awesome spoken word poetry, lyrics for days, and all while rocking with a collective of the most notable band members in the industry.
 Born and raised in Brooklyn, NY, she has toured both nationally and internationally, hitting cities from LA to Vancouver to Johannesburg, South Africa.
-Frequently compared to Lauryn Hill and the super duo Floetry wrapped-in-one, Shanelle effortlessly blends her soulful singing with elements of spoken word and hip-hop.
-Shanelle's tenacity has allowed her to become a shining star in any path she treads.
+Frequently compared to Lauryn Hill and the super duo Floetry wrapped-in-one, Shanelle effortlessly blends her soulful singing with elements of spoken word and hip-hop, as well as fusing original music and poems with familiar hit songs.

 Shanelle is widely known for both opening and featuring on HBO's Def Poetry Jam

 alongside Jill Scott and DMX and has also shared the stage with artists such as Eric Benet, Talib Kweli, Nas, Erick Sermon, and more.
 Shanelle was spotlighted on the Rachael Ray Show

 , HuffPost Live, Fox News and KAYA 95.9 FM- Johannesburg

 , and was recognized by Listerine and Wal-Mart in the "Your Mouth Matters"